TrainWeb.org Facebook Page

 The information sheet on the Business Class wall.

-Another view of the Business Class car.
-We stopped at Van Nuys, went through the Chatsworth Tunnel and went into the siding, passing Santa Susana station to wait for the late-running Pacific Surfliner 774.
+The wireless control that allows for excellent Internet.
+We stopped at Van Nuys, went through the Chatsworth Tunnel and entered the siding, passing Santa Susana station to wait for the late-running Pacific Surfliner 774.
 We also stopped at Simi Valley before we making our way to Oxnard, where we stepped off for a few minutes.
 The train ran onto Ventura and just past there, we reached the shores of the Pacific Ocean, which were beautiful with the Channel Islands standing out on this totally clear early November day.

-Jenell then returned from the wine tasting as we made our way down the Salinas Valley.
-At 6:00 PM we all went to the dining car where I had the Amtrak Signature Steak which was excellent.
+Jenell returned from the wine tasting as we made our way down the Salinas Valley.
+At 6:00 PM, we all went to the dining car where I had the Amtrak Signature Steak which was excellent.
 After dinner I took some fresh air at Salinas then listened to the Pittsburgh Penguins versus the Calgary Flames in which my Penguins lost 5-2.

 Robin relaxing in Coast Starlight Business Class after dinner.